priyajainnyc/CryptoClustering/README.md

 ## Analysis
 **In this challenge, the following was accomplished:**
-* Data was given as a csv file then normalized and coverted to a DataFrame
+* Crypto market data was given as a csv file, then normalized and coverted to a DataFrame

   ![scaled_data](https://github.com/priyajainnyc/CryptoClustering/blob/main/Resources/scaled_data.png)

-* The best value for k was found using the original scaled dataFrame
+* The best value for k was found using the original scaled DataFrame

   ![elbow_plot](https://github.com/priyajainnyc/CryptoClustering/blob/main/Resources/elbow_plot.png)

 * The cryptocurrencies were clustered with K-means using the original scaled data

   ![market_scaled_plot](https://github.com/priyajainnyc/CryptoClustering/blob/main/Resources/market_scaled_plot.png)

-* The clusters were optimized with Principal Component Analysis
+* The clusters were optimized with Principal Component Analysis (PCA)

     ![pca_data](https://github.com/priyajainnyc/CryptoClustering/blob/main/Resources/pca_data.png)